Service dog laws in Arizona and in other states and places can be confusing, and there’s good reason for that.

 Read more: ADA Service Dog Laws & FAQ – Easy Guide

-Service Dog Laws in Arizona – Service Dog Work or Tasks
+2. Service Dog Work or Tasks in Arizona

 So, you may be wondering, what are these “work” or “tasks” that service dogs can do for people who are living with disabilities?
 What do the service dog laws in Arizona say about this?